KindaSwiss/gulp-sublime/README.md

 # gulp-sublime

 This is a tool I use for sending [Gulp](https://github.com/gulpjs/gulp/) error messages to Sublime Text.
-I use it along with  [sublimegulpserver](https://github.com/anthonykoch/sublimegulpserver) to receive the messages.
-It works with Sass (with a quirk), BabelJS, and really anything that outputs an error with a line number and filename when an error occurs.
+There is an accompanying Sublime Text package called [sublimegulpserver](https://github.com/anthonykoch/sublimegulpserver), which is the part that actually receives the messages from the gulp file.

 ## Features

 - Displays an error message in the status bar showing the file, line number, and plugin that caused the error.
 - Scrolls to the line where the error occured if the file is open
 - Shows a gutter icon next to the line where the error occured
 - Shows a popup message (ST3 version must be greater than 3083)

-__Note:__  The "scroll to error" and "gutter icon" doesn't work for Sass entry files.

 Any of these features can be enabled/disabled in the package settings in the Sublime Text plugin.
 The status bar and popup messages format can be customized as well.

+## Plugin compatibility

+It works with Sass (with a quirk), BabelJS, and really any plugin that emits an error with a filename and line number.
+The quirk with Sass is that the "scroll to error" and "gutter icon" features don't work for Sass entry files (non-partials).

 ## The setup